Councillors clash over whether Lancashire will see any benefits from government's rail plan for the North

 “[Lancashire is] referred to throughout – one thing that has been the result of a huge amount of lobbying from myself is the fact that Lancaster is mentioned when it talks about HS2 and the fact that HS2 services are going to stop at Lancaster.

-“It was also recently announced that the number of trains from Morecambe to Lancaster would be doubling.
+“It was also recently announced that the number of trains from Morecambe to Lancaster would be more than doubling on Sundays [from five to 12].
+And Monday to Saturday, the current six trains per day service is increased to eight per day - with a more even and passenger-friendly timetable pattern.

 “I think it’s disgusting the way that left-wing politicians have treated this document and investment in the North. £96bn is not ‘crumbs off the table’ – it’s more than we’ve had in generations,” County Cllr Edwards said.